rrashy/rrashy/README.md

 ## Hey guys, I'm Nícolas 'Rashy' Almeida, but I prefer to be called Rashy!

-<p>Im studying IT technician for internet at QI College & Technical School and currently im learning Mobile Development in the first module<p>
+<p>Im studying IT technician for internet at QI College & Technical School<p>
 <p2>You can contact me via my email: contato.rashy@gmail.com or by clicking on the widgets below😀<p2>

 <div align="center">